 Today on NPR's FreshAir, Terry Gross…

-Had an interview with the always remarkable David Cay Johnston (@davidCayJ) about his new book The Fine Print: How Big Companies Use "Plain English" to Rob You Blind.
+…had an interview with the always insightful David Cay Johnston (@davidCayJ) about his new book The Fine Print: How Big Companies Use "Plain English" to Rob You Blind.

-If you want to get really, really angry at just how royally fucked we've been over the past quarter century, then take some time to listen to this interview.
+If you want to get really angry at just how royally screwed we've been over the past quarter century, then take some time to listen to this interview with him.

 It will explain just what business has been doing while progressives have been whining about just about everything except the run-away plutocracy that owns us.
-If we can't restore basic regulations and economic justice FIRST, then social justice will always be dependent on whatever table scraps can be snatched from the lap napkins of a corporate oligarchy that feasts on the taxpayer's soul, not giving a single damn about anything but next quarter's profit.
+If we can't restore basic regulations and economic justice FIRST, then social justice will always be dependent on whatever table scraps can be snatched from the laps of a corporate oligarchy feasting on the taxpayer's soul.

 It may sound like a tired old harangue, but it's still one we're doing nothing about.
 And we have to find a way to start doing something.
-Occupy Wall Street had the right imperatives, if not the right ideas to pursue them.
-Sadly, they've squandered much of their initative (thus far).
+Occupy Wall Street had the right imperatives, if not the right strategies for pursuing them.
+Sadly, they squandered much of their initative.
 But something has to give, and soon, or stories like this one will be familiar across every industry.
 Sadly, in many cases they aleady are.
 Remember, even the "Left" media is owned by these international corporate behemoths.
 They have no interest in having this conversation.
 None.
 But someone better start having it.
-And fast.

 Americans are paying high prices for poor quality Internet speeds — speeds that are now slower than in other countries, according to author David Cay Johnston.